webstartapp/react-simple-catalog/README.md

 The "profile.js" is the view only element.

-To handle data and actions I decided to use reducer.
+To handle data and actions I have used FLUX.